Many Rolling Papers and Wraps Have Toxic Metals and Pesticides

 Another thing to note is that blunt wrappers tend to be more porous than your everyday standard rolling paper.
 Their porous nature often results in high smoke inhalation.
 Remember that this smoke may contain other known toxins.

-As such, lack of proper contaminant monitoring may put more cannabis users at risk.
+A lack of proper contaminant monitoring may put more cannabis users at risk.
 It will also be an issue of concern among people who smoke marijuana for medicinal reasons.

 What's the Solution Going Forward?

 Rolling products have a long history all over the United States.
-They’re mainly linked to tobacco use.
-As more states legalize cannabis use, the market for rolling papers will expand, leading to the emergence of new uses.
+They're mainly linked to tobacco use.
+As more states legalize cannabis use, the market for rolling papers will expand, leading to the emergence of new products.